 This in person course will be offered in our London School location, at the following address: 11 Mandeville Place, London, W1U 3AJ.

 A ten-week starter course considering the philosophical ideas and questions affecting our everyday lives.
-The course will be held at our beautiful building In West London (and at locations across the UK- see right)
+The course will be held at our beautiful building In West London, 11 Mandeville Place W1U 3AJ.
+(The course is also available at other locations across the UK - see top right).

 Do any of us really know who we are?
 Or why?
 For thousands of years, philosophy has been searching for answers and seeking the truth in everything.
 Through Practical Philosophy we seek understanding not through theory, but from our own direct experience.
 Living life to the full.